Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 - A staging area that contains the changes made to files in the working directory ready to be committed.

-- A repository, also known as the "repo", where changes are saved by Git as different versions of the project.
+- A repository, also known as the repo, where changes are saved by Git as different versions of the project.

 A local repo is created either when a remote repo is cloned onto our local machine, or when a project is created on a local machine and initialized as a Git repo.
 Remote repos are commonly hosted on providers like GitHub, GitLab, or Bitbucket.